Lee-Buxton/OptixMovies/README.md

 Slim Movies DB - Around 500 Movies data/MoviesDB/mymoviedb-slim.csv

-Due to the full DB taking 7-8 minutes to import, a smaller set of sample data is also provided.
+Smaller dataset was put together for efficency of time, as the larger one can take a little itme to import, usually less than a minute.

 ## Endpoints